 If you are receiving social assistance benefits under Ontario Works (OW), Ontario Disability Support Program (ODSP) or Assistance to Children with Severe Disabilities (ACSD), you may be eligible to receive more money.

-The steps are listed in the fact sheet or application form for each category.
-Everyone must start with an application or authorization form.
-You fill in part of the form.
-The rest will be filled in by other people.
+The steps are listed in the fact sheet and applicant information sheets.
+Everyone must start with an application form.

 Usually a medical doctor who specializes in caring for people with your type of disability.
 Some people may also be assessed by a team of health care professionals.
 After examining you, the doctor will describe or confirm your physical problem on the form.
 You will be asked to sign the form so your doctor can release your diagnosis to people who will help you select devices best suited to your needs.
 If you can’t sign the form because of your disability, a family member, legal guardian or Power of Attorney may sign it for you.

-Usually, your doctor will refer you to an "authorizer".
-This is a health care professional registered with ADP.
-He or she is trained to work with people who have your physical condition.
+Usually, your doctor will refer you to an ADP “authorizer”.
+This is a health care professional registered with the ADP.

-The authorizer will assess whether you meet ADP funding criteria and help you decide which device is best for you.
-He or she will then describe on the form the equipment you need.
+The authorizer will determine whether you meet ADP eligibility criteria and help you decide which device is best for you.

 A supplier who is approved by ADP.